The Holocaust in Slovakia: Planning

 Early in 1942, Tuka and Wisliceny discussed the deportation of Jews from Slovakia.
 As indicated by a cable from the German ambassador to Slovakia, Hanns Ludin, the Slovaks responded "with enthusiasm".
 Tuka presented the proposal to the government on 3 March, and they were debated in parliament three days later.
 On 15 May, parliament approved Decree 68/1942, which retroactively legalized the deportation of Jews, authorized the removal of their citizenship, and regulated exemptions.
 Opposition centered on economic, moral, and legal obstacles, but, as Mach later stated, "every [legislator] who has spoken on this issue has said that we should get rid of Jews".
 The official Catholic representative and Bishop of Spiš, Ján Vojtaššák, requested separate settlements in Poland for converts to Christianity.
 The Slovak government agreed to pay 500 Reichsmarks per deportee (ostensibly to cover shelter, food, retraining and housing) and an additional fee to the Deutsche Reichsbahn for transport.
-The 500 Reichsmark fee was equivalent to about USD$125 at the time, or $ today.
+The 500 Reichsmark fee was equivalent to about USD125 at the time, or $ today.
 The Germans promised in exchange that the Jews would never return, and Slovakia could keep all confiscated property.
 Except for the Independent State of Croatia (which paid 30 Reichsmarks per person), Slovakia was the only country which paid to deport its Jewish population.
-According to historian Donald Bloxham, "the fact that the Tiso regime let Germany do the dirty work should not conceal its desire to “cleanse” the economy".
+According to historian Donald Bloxham, "the fact that the Tiso regime let Germany do the dirty work should not conceal its desire to "cleanse" the economy".